MoutetMaxime/NLP-Title-Generation/README.md

 2. `validation.csv`: Contains 1,500 news articles and their titles.
 3. `test_text.csv`: Contains 1,500 news articles for which you need to generate titles.

-Ensure that your submissions follow the provided format (ID, titles) to be accepted by Kaggle.

 ### Evaluation